Posted , 4 users are following.

 Keratitis is a kind of drying out of the three vital layers that protect the cornea and keep it lubricated.
 When the dryness has removed the oily surface and the tear layer, it reaches the bottom layer (called mycene, I think) and then, while further trying to protect the eye, that layer breaks up into filaments which lodge onto the cornea causing humungous irritation, as if all kinds of assorted junk had landed under my eyelid!

-Sometimes these filaments are even visible to the naked eye =14pxas white spots=14px when they appear over the iris.
+Sometimes these filaments are even visible to the naked eye as white spots when they appear over the iris.